A Very Brief Look at My Anxiety Journey and Why I’m Doing What I Do

 And now, at last, we’ve come to the point on this journey where I have the opportunity to share what I continue to learn and experience and to help other people to not feel so alone and confused and to know that there is so much possibility for them in this life, not just people who strongly experience anxiety but anyone who is eager to realize their dream of living a truly contented life, knowing that we are ALL without limit, even if it feels like we are completely stuck.
 I’m growing and changing and learning daily, as we all are, it’s such a process, and I am honored to support and encourage others on their journeys.

 Over time, I’ll be adding more here about my story of recovery and my teachers and resources that I hope will help.
 For now, I’ve added a section for getting started on your recovery when you are in that place of panic that I call being in crisis.
 If you’re dealing with lots of anxiety right now, just know two things – One, you will get better even though this feels like it’s forever.
 It’s not.
 And two, you are not alone even though it feels like you are.
-Reach out if you aren’t finding anyone in your local community who understands where you are at.
-Sometimes, when you don’t even know where to begin, this can be the first step in digging out – you don’t have to do it by yourself.
+You don’t have to do it by yourself.